 As a member of the National Association of Schools of Music, the Music Department at Carson-Newman University holds a Department Audition as an entrance requirement for prospective music majors.
 The department audition has two basic parts: 1) solo performance in your primary performance area (keyboard, voice, instrument) and 2) music theory placement exam.
 See below for more information on the specific audition requirements per performance area and material covered in the music theory placement exam.

 In addition, every year we hold our Tarr Full-Tuition Scholarship Competition.
-The dates of this year's competition are Friday, November 4th, 2016, and Friday, January 27th, and Saturday, January 28th, 2017.
-The competition may also serve as your department audition.
+The dates of this year's competition are Friday, November 10th, 2017, and Friday, January 26th, and Saturday, January 27th, 2018.
+The competition will also serve as your department audition.
 You may come on any of the three days to audition and compete for the full-tuition scholarship opportunity in your performance area.
 Vocalists submitting video recordings for the competition (please see information below under voice audition requirements) should submit those by midnight on Thursday, January 28.
 If you are unable to participate in the full-tuition scholarship competition, please make arrangements to schedule your audition time for early in the spring term.
 Information regarding the Tarr Full-Tuition Scholarship Competition can also be downloaded (pdf).
 Click here to see a sample schedule of an audition day at Carson-Newman.
 The actual schedule on the day you come may be slightly different.

 At Carson-Newman, faculty mentoring relationships are important and cherished.
 Because of our commitment to your educational success, members of the music faculty take an active role in helping you schedule your department audition.
 Once we have received your contact information through the Music Department On-Line Audition Form, a faculty member will contact you.
 You are encouraged and welcomed to contact your faculty representative as often as you need for questions and assistance.
 We are happy to be of assistance to you in this process.